pattama/cta-common/lib/root/README.md

 root module
 ===========

-This module allows you to find your application root path depending on the structure of your environment, either all is inside node_modules or not
+This module allows you to find your application root path depending on the structure of your environment:
+* your app is a standalone application
+* your app is is inside node_modules of an aggregated application
+* all is inside node_modules

 # How to use it